Explore your options

 Industry partnerships

-Getting practical experience before you graduate is really important.
-Study filmmaking and television at Unitec and you'll benefit from our relationship with industry organisations like TVNZ, the New Zealand Film Commission, South Pacific Pictures, Script to Screen, Film Auckland and Documentary NZ Trust.
+Getting practical experience before you graduate is important.
+Study film and TV at Unitec and you'll benefit from our relationship with industry organisations like TVNZ, TV3, Maori TV, New Zealand Film Commission, Department of Post, South Pacific Pictures, Script to Screen, Film Auckland and Documentary NZ Trust.

-Internationally, we are affiliated with the Beijing Film Academy and the Communication University of China.
+Internationally, we are affiliated with the Beijing Film Academy and the Shanghai Theatre Academy.

 The department also has connections to the Oryza Foundation for Asian Performing Arts and Creative Coalition.

-Study film and television at Unitec and you’ll you have access to outstanding cameras, lighting and postproduction equipment.
+Screen Arts at Unitec gives students access to outstanding cameras, lighting and postproduction equipment.

-Our location sound kits are based around Sennheiser or AKG shotgun mics and radio systems.
-Two ProTools sound post-production suites let you to record, edit and mix sounds.
+Our location sound kits are based around Sennheiser and AKG shotgun mics and radio systems.
+A ProTools sound post-production suite enables you to record, edit and mix the films’ soundtracks.

-We’re eager to hear from anyone with an interest in the media industries.
+If you have an interest in the screen and media industries, we want to hear from you.
 A portfolio showing any previous experience in screen or performance media will help your application, but it’s not compulsory.
-Interviews usually take place in Auckland in early October, however telephone and Skype interviews are also possible.
+Interviews usually take place in Auckland in September and October, but telephone and video call interviews are also possible.